-Has teacher training changed much in the last 30 years?
-(Pt.
-II)
+How has teacher training changed in the last 30 years?
+Part II

 Does lesson observation add value for initial teacher trainees?
-The second article based on my discussion with a current student teacher concludes that there are many missed opportunities, that peer reflection is the best learning he’s had – and that video-based self-reflection could be a giant leap forward.
+This second article based on my discussion with a current student teacher concludes that there are many missed opportunities, that peer reflection is the best learning he’s had, and that video-based self-reflection could be a giant leap forward.
 You can read the first interview here.

 James* is on his final year placement at a primary school with 55% free school meals and some challenging circumstances.